rrevans/ubaboot/README.md

 * Setup registers and pin number for blinky USB activity LED.
 * Customize vendor and product ID.

+## Integration with Arduino/Teensyduino

+Since Ubaboot is designed for the same processor that the Teensy 2.0 boards have, it is possible to use the Teensyduino environment to program boards with Ubaboot.
+Unfortunately, that requires a manual step: to check where the `.hex`file has been stored and manually launch the `ubaboot.py` program.

+To solve this, `ubaboot.py` supports the `--gui` parameter, which waits until a board with ubaboot active is available in your system, showing a window while it is not available.

+To integrate it into your Arduino/Teensyduino IDE, just:

+1. open in your favourite editor the `hardware/teensy/avr/platform.txt` file
+2. go to the `Post build` section
+3. comment all the `recipe.hooks.postbuild` entries
+4. add the entry `recipe.hooks.postbuild.1.pattern="{teensytools.path}/ubaboot.py" --gui write "{build.path}/{build.project_name}.hex"`
+5. copy `ubaboot.py` into `hardware/tools`

+and your Arduino IDE will be ready to work with `ubaboot`.
+You will only need to choose a `teensy 2.0` board.

 ## Protocol details

 All operations are control transfers type vendor and recipient device.